-Hearing the Bothy Band inspired me to give the fiddle a go; I brought one in Grehan's of Boyle not long before it closed and enrolled in the Drumshanbo school of music.
-Now 10 years later I play fiddle, banjo, and a fabulous set of uilleann pipes made by Limerick musician Mickey Dunne.
+Hearing the Bothy Band inspired me to give the fiddle a try; I brought one in Grehan's of Boyle not long before the shop closed, and enrolled in the Drumshanbo school of music.
+Now I play fiddle, banjo, and a fabulous set of uilleann pipes made by Limerick musician Mickey Dunne.

 The harp is the symbol of Ireland, and is frequently mentioned in Irish mythology.
 Older tunes tend to be simpler, such as some of the medieval marches like O'Moores March and Brian Boru's march.
 The Irish clarseach is much different to the modern Celtic harp - smaller, and so much more portable, wire strung and played with the nails, which must be kept long and strong, and no levers to change key.

 The clarseach has two bass strings tuned to G called the Sisters.
 There is evidence that ogham inscriptions may be related to harp music and notation.
 For more information see www.wirestrungharp.com